API Reference

 In addition to text, raster and vector graphics, WeasyPrint’s PDF files can contain hyperlinks, bookmarks and attachments.

 Hyperlinks will be clickable in PDF viewers that support them.
 They can be either internal, to another part of the same document (eg. <a href="#pdf">) or external, to an URL.
-External links are resolved to absolute URLs: <a href="/samples/"> on the WeasyPrint website would always point to https://weasyprint.org/samples/ in PDF files.
+External links are resolved to absolute URLs: <a href="/blog-articles/"> on the CourtBouillon website would always point to https://www.courtbouillon.org/blog-articles/ in PDF files.

 PDF bookmarks are also called outlines and are generally shown in a sidebar.
 Clicking on an entry scrolls the matching part of the document into view.
 By default all <h1> to <h6> titles generate bookmarks, but this can be controlled with PDF bookmarks.)